karellopez/docker_workshop_template/workshop/metrics.md

-# MEGQc report:
+# MEGQc report

-Every metric generates an html report with interactive figures.
-In this section we'll overview these same figures from one subject of the dataset ds003483, which Gaponsetva (2023) used to evaluate the MEGqc tool.
+Every metric generates its own HTML report with interactive figures.
+In this section we'll overview these reports using data from one subject in the dataset _ds003483_, which Gaponsetva (2023) used to evaluate the MEGqc tool.

-All the figures in these reports are interactive: as you scroll through them, you can zoom in and out, reveal the legend on hover, hide/show specific epochs or channels within a specific region just by clicking...
+All the figures in these reports are interactive: you can zoom in and out, reveal legends on hover, hide/show specific epochs or channels within a specific region just by clicking.
 Unfortunately, this interactive feature is lost in this tutorial, as we'll work with screenshots.

-As in this tutorial we'll work with this same dataset, you'll be able to obtain these same reports and explore the interactive componentby yourself.
+Since in this tutorial we'll work with the same dataset (subject-009 from the dataset _ds003483_), you'll be able to obtain these same reports yourself and explore the interactive features.

 ## Raw Information

-The following information is not directly visible in this report, but it's important to understand it.
-MEG QC extracts the data as an MNE Raw class object.
-The Raw object includes metadata such as the channels' details, distinguising among Gradiometers and Magnetometers (more on that later), EOG and ECG channels, sampling frequency, filters applied, and so on.
+The following information is not directly visible in this report, but it's important to understand.
+MEGqc extracts the data as an MNE Raw class object.
+The Raw object includes metadata such as  channels' details, distinguising among Gradiometers and Magnetometers (more on that later), EOG and ECG channels, sampling frequency, applied filters, and more.

 ![Raw Info](static/00)

-## Sensors positions
+## Sensor Positions

 Almost every report starts with this visual representation of the spatial distribution of MEG sensors on the subject's head.
 The sensors are divided into eight color-coded groups representing different lobes.
-The same color-code will be used pretty often through the reports.
-Every sensor dot has 3 different identifiers:
+This same color coding will be used frequently throughout the reports.
+Each sensor dot in the plot has 3 different identifiers:
-- 1 Magnetometer: They measure the magnetic field directly, providing data on its strength and direction.
-They are more sensitive to distant source, so they are more vulnerable to external magnetic noise.
-Their lables end with '1' like 'MEG1011'.
+- 1 Magnetometer: it measures the magnetic field directly, providing data on its strength and direction.
+It is more sensitive to distant source, making it more vulnerable to external magnetic noise.
+Its label ends with '1', like 'MEG1011'.
-- 2 Gradiometers: These sensors measure the gradient of the magentic field, so the difference between 2 measuremenets.
-It filters out environemntal noise.
-Their labels end with '2' and '3' like 'MEG0112' and 'MEG0113'.
+- 2 Gradiometers: These sensors measure the gradient of the magentic field, so the difference between 2 measurements.
+This setup helps filter out environemntal noise.
+Their labels end with '2' and '3', such as 'MEG0112' and 'MEG0113'.

 ![Sensor distribution](static/01)

-The identifiers pop-up on hovering with the mouse in the interactive .html.
+The identifiers pop up on hovering oveer the sensor dot in the interactive HTML.

-Many of the reports include 2 sets of results: one for the Magnetometers and a second one for Gradiometers.
-Here we'll just overview the set for Magnetometers, but the one for Gradiometers follow the same logic.
+Also, many reports include 2 sets of results: one for the Magnetometers and another set for the Gradiometers.
+This tutorial focuses on Magnetometers, but the Gradiometers set of results follow the same logic.

 ## Metrics

 ### Standard deviation of the data

-The Standard Deviation (STD) metric measures the variability of each channels.
-If some channels show much higher or lower STD than others,  it suggest potential malfunctions of the channels (Gapontseva, 2023).
+The Standard Deviation (STD) metric measures the variability of each channel.
+If some channels show much higher or lower STD than others, it suggest potential malfunctions (Gapontseva, 2023).

-In the first box plot every dot represents the standard deviation of each Magnetometer channel over the entire time series.
-The sensors are colored following the region distribution of the previous plot.
-If you hover over the dot you'll see the standard deviation value.
-You can also deactivate or activate sensors from specific brain regions.
+Each dot represents the standard deviation of a Magnetometer channel over the entire time series.
+The sensors are colored according to the regions of the Sensor Distribution plot.
+Hovering over a dot reveals the standard deviation value.
 The position of the points on the Y axis are not meaningful, they are just for visualization purposes.
-Channels with values that exceed (or is below) a certain amount of standard deviations from the average are labeled as noisy (or flat), it means that that specific sensor might be a potentital outlier over the entire time series.
+Channels with values exceeding (or below) a certain amount of standard deviations from the average are flagged as noisy (or flat), indicating potential outliers.

 ![STD over the entire time series](static/01_std/01)

-In the second figure, the data is divided into epochs, each box plot in this figure corresponds to a channel or sensor, and each point represents the standard deviation for that sensor during an individual epoch.
-These epochs are created by segmenting the continuous MEG recording basend on triggers in the dataset.
-The time window for each epoch is defined within the settings.
+In the second figure, the data is divided into epochs.
+Each box plot corresponds to a channel or sensor, and each point represents the standard deviation for that sensor during an individual epoch.
+Epochs are created by segmenting the continuous MEG recording basend on triggers in the dataset.
 By hovering over any of the points, users can read the specific epoch represented.
-This plot helps asses the variability of each sensor's signal across different time windows (epochs).
-Sensors with points outside the whiskers indicate higher variability, potential artifacts or irregularities in specific epochs.
+Sensors with points outside the whiskers indicate higher variability, potential artifacts, or irregularities in specific epochs.

 ![STD per channel](static/01_std/02.png)

-The lower horizontal bar at the bottom allows users to zoom in on a subset of sensors.
-This feature enables a closer examination of how the standard deviation changes within 6 sensors of the Left Frontal area across all epochs.
+A horizontal bar at the bottom allows users to zoom in on a subset of sensors, enabling a closer examination of how the standard deviation changes within specific regions.
+In this case, 6 sensors of the Left Frontal area.

 ![STD per channel](static/01_std/03)

 Each box plot represents the standard deviation for all sensors within a single epoch.
 Each dot show the standard deviation value for every specific sensor during that epoch.
-The sensors are colour coded following the sensor location first figure.
+The sensors are color coded following the sensor location first figure.
 This type of figure is most relevant for experiments with relevant time events.

 ![STD over the epochs4](static/01_std/04)